Caleb Joseph: Toronto Blue Jays

 On January 19, 2020, Joseph signed a minor league contract with the Toronto Blue Jays.
 On September 5, the Blue Jays selected Joseph from their taxi squad, then he was designated for assignment on September 11.
 Joseph elected free agency on October 15, 2020.

 New York Mets

 On February 25, 2021, Joseph agreed to a deal with the New York Mets, reportedly a split contract.
 On April 30, 2021, Joseph was released by the Mets organization.

 Seattle Mariners

 On May 7, 2021, Joseph signed a minor league contract with the Seattle Mariners organization.

-Broadcasting Career with Toronto Blue Jays
+He elected free agency on November 7.

+Post-playing career

 In 2022, Joseph joined Rogers Sportsnet to serve as an analyst for Toronto Blue Jays television and radio broadcasts.

+On September 19, 2022, Lipscomb University hired Joseph to the team's coaching staff to serve as the Director of Player Development.

 Personal life

 Joseph is a Christian.
-Joseph is married with two children.
-Joseph's brother, Corban, is also a baseball player.
-Corban was also selected in the 2008 draft, chosen by the New York Yankees in the fourth round.
+Joseph and his wife, Brooke, who is from Payson, AZ, have three children.
+Joseph's brother, Corban, is also a baseball player and was selected in the 2008 draft by the New York Yankees in the fourth round.
 They played together with the Orioles in 2018.
 Their father, Mark, played college baseball for Lipscomb University.